gengchen174-rgb/Simulating-organisms-for-Levy-flight/README.md

 ### 3. **Smart Direction Choices**
 - Animals can choose where to go based on water temperature (if temperature data is available)
+- Follow the direction of ocean currents and occasionally return to random directions
 - Or they can just choose random directions
 - You can block certain directions (like "no going north")